NYC for Free

 Here’s a link to a map of the Lower Eastside Galleries (http://downtowngallerymap.com).

-And, while you’re at it–check out the art in the subways.
+And, while you’re at it–keep your eyes open for art in the subways.
 You’ll find pieces by Yoko Ono, Roy Lichtenstein, Chuck Close and many others.

 Museums Outside Of Midtown Manhattan